meyer-lab-cshl/meyer-lab-cshl.github.io/_pages/people.md

         <div class="desc">
             <strong>Rishvanth Prabakar</strong><br>
         Rish is a postdoctoral fellow.
-He studies the interaction between T cells and epitelial cells in the thymus to understand the process of negative selection which helps prevent auto immunity.
+He studies the interaction between T cells and epithelial cells in the thymus to understand the process of negative selection which helps prevent auto immunity.
 He was previously trained in molecular and computational biology focusing on single cell genomics at the University of Southern California.